 The Maryland Court of Special Appeals this morning issued its opinion in Maslow v.
 Vanguri.
-In this case, the court found that Plaintiff’s pursuit of an appeal after an adverse judgment forfeited the doctor’s insurance company’s obligation to pay her $250,000 that it owed to her as the result of a “high-low” settlement agreement that was reached by the attorneys during a medical malpractice trial.
+In this case, the court found that Plaintiff’s pursuit of an appeal after an adverse judgment given up the doctor’s insurance company’s obligation to pay her $250,000 that it owed to her as the result of a “high-low” settlement agreement that was reached by the attorneys during a medical malpractice trial.

 The Facts of the Case

 The genesis for this case was a medical malpractice action in Baltimore County.
 The plaintiff contended that surgery was performed – a vagotomy and antrectomy.
 This is a surgical procedure intended to reduce the frequency of stomach ulcers.
-On the 5th day of what was apparently a hard fought medical malpractice trial, a “high/low” agreement was reached.
+On the 5th day of what was apparently a hard-fought medical malpractice trial, a “high/low” agreement was reached.
 The parties and their malpractice attorneys agreed that, regardless of the jury’s verdict, the Plaintiff would receive a minimum $250,000 recovery but a $1,000,000 maximum.
 The parties put on the record and agreed in writing to the “high-low” agreement, which included a clause that the Plaintiff and the doctor would waive any right of appeal.

 Let’s Talk High-Low Agreements

-Usually, the problem with high-low agreements is that they are made on the fly in the middle of trial.
+Usually, the problem with high-low agreements is that they are made on the fly in the middle of the trial.
 This causes a lack of attention to detail.
 Who bears the costs?
 What if there is a mistrial?
 Are there any events that can void the high-low agreement?
 Does the defendant have to admit liability?

 Back to the Case